 When comparing this new generation to previous ones, many technology professionals may view the Baby Boomers the “ERP generation” with their constant focus on the bottom line.
 And others may consider Generation X as the “CRM generation” with increased attention on customer relationships.
 Now, we have a new “GRC generation” and they most certainly will alter the focus of businesses in the coming years.

-Category: cyber-risk cyber-security enterprise-risk-management grc it-risk-management operational-risk-management risk-culture risk-management strategic-risk trends-predictions
+Category: cyber-risk cyber-security enterprise-risk-management grc it-risk-management operational-risk-management risk-culture risk-management strategic-risk technology-and-emerging-trends

 Tags: big-data compliance enterprise-risk-management-2 governance grc millennials operational-risk-management risk-management